Vera Lysklætt

 Vera Lysklætt (born 29 January 1954 in Jøssund) is a Norwegian politician for the Liberal Party (V).
 She was elected to the Norwegian Parliament from Finnmark in 2005.
 She came in on a leveling seat, in spite of low local support in the county with only 818 votes, or 2 percent.

-She was a member of Karasjok municipal council from 1999 to 2003.
+She was a member of the municipal council for Karasjok Municipality from 1999 to 2003.